gaucho1978/BACCAble/README.md

 Flash procedure:
 - press reset button on the canable, then connect usb to pc (the canable will be detected as serial device named "stm32 bootloader"
-- use stm32CubeProgrammer to flash the device
+- use stm32CubeProgrammer to flash the device using the file ...firmware\ledsStripController\Release\ledsStripController.elf

 ## The hardware
 click on the following image to see the full hardware and interconnections video: